The Most Iconic Ice Cream Flavor in Every State

 Alabama: Butter Pecan

 Alabama’s state nut is the pecan, so is it any wonder folks in Alabama love this ingredient in their ice cream?
-Butter pecan is always a favorite at ice cream parlors statewide.
+Butter pecan is one of the best ice cream flavors at parlors statewide.

 Alaska: Eskimo Ice Cream